-IdentoGO has just signed an agreement with a new partner agency in Kennett Square, which will become public in late June - early July 2018.
-Check back here at that time to find out who the new partner agency is!
+IdentoGO has just signed an agreement with a new partner agency in Kennett Square, which will become public soon.
+Check back here to find out who the new partner agency is!
 (Closest fingerprinting site is currently in West Chester or Lancaster County)

 Below you will continue to find useful information regarding requirements, steps, and eligibilities for volunteer clearances in Pennsylvania.
 Thank you so much for your commitment to serving our community!